 - Repeat layers starting with the remaining tortillas, and ending with the remaining cheese.

 - Bake for 20 minutes, or until heated through and beginning to brown on top.

-Vegetarian?
-I recommend substituting seasoned black beans and sweet potatoes for the chicken.
+- Vegetarian?
+I recommend substituting black beans and diced, steamed sweet potatoes for the chicken.

 - Make ahead- assemble ahead of time and refrigerate for up to 3 days until you are ready to bake.
 Freeze assembled casserole for up to 6 months in an airtight baking dish.
 Defrost in refrigerator for 24 hours before baking.